How do business rules work in our Oracle B2C Service application?

 Note: While in Edit mode, you can tell when the copy of the rulebase was created and by whom by viewing the lower section of the right frame.
 The top part of the right frame includes a chart that illustrates relationships between current rule states and functions.
 In the left frame, you can right click to add states, rules, or functions and the main panel displays a configuration screen where you specify the appropriate parameters for your rules.

-The Compile button causes the Oracle Service Cloud application to verify the integrity of your current rules, that is, to ensure that there are no missing operators or values and that your rules can be executed as configured.
+The Compile button causes the Oracle B2C Service application to verify the integrity of your current rules, that is, to ensure that there are no missing operators or values and that your rules can be executed as configured.
 Use the compile option when you want to check your progress during an overall edit session.

 The Activate button both compiles and activates the new rulebase that you have been editing.
 This action verifies the integrity of your rules and makes your changes go into effect immediately.
 This action causes the application to replace your active rules with your newly compiled rulebase.